chidal63/MYCOBEANS/_posts/2025-09-04-mycobeans-midterm-meeting.md

 **MYCOBEANS Mid-Term Meeting | Parma**

 {% include figure image_path="/assets/images/events/midterm-parma.jpg" alt="the MYCOBEANS Consortium" %}

-The MYCOBEANS consortium met in Parma, hosted by **UNIPR**, for its mid-term meeting: two intense days of technical discussions and critical review of the work carried out so far.
+The MYCOBEANS consortium met in Parma, hosted by UNIPR, for its mid-term meeting, focusing on a critical assessment of progress across the project.

-Progress across work packages was assessed against objectives, timelines, and scientific quality.
-Results were challenged, gaps identified, and priorities sharpened for the second half of the project.
-The focus remained on robustness, integration, and real impact on food safety.
+Work packages were reviewed against objectives, timelines and scientific quality.
+Gaps were identified and priorities defined for the second half of the project, with continued emphasis on robustness, integration and impact on food safety.

-Mid-term reached — now it’s about execution.
+The mid-term meeting concluded with a clear definition of priorities for the remaining project period.